azdavis/azdavis.net/posts/en/define-pl-03.md

 instance, if we want to return multiple values from a function, we can have the function's return type be a product type.

 First, we introduce a product type that contains no other types.
-This type is often called "unit".
-We will denote it with $\mathbf{1}$, because there is one value of this type.
-We will denote this one value, also often called "unit", with $\langle \rangle$.
+We will call this type "unit", as it is often called, and denote it with $\mathbf{1}$, because there is one value of this type.
+This one value, also often called "unit", is written $\langle \rangle$.

-Next is a product type that combines two types, sometimes called "pair".
+Next is a product type that combines two types, which we will call "pair".
 If
 $\tau_1$ and $\tau_2$ are types, then $\tau_1 \times \tau_2$ is a pair type with
 $\tau_1$ on the left and $\tau_2$ on the right.
 Then, if $e_1$ has type $\tau_1$ and $e_2$ has type $\tau_2$, then $\langle e_1, e_2 \rangle$ is a pair literal